-The employment during the O&M phase is estimated to be 3.5 FTE jobs.
-Payroll associated with these jobs is expected to be \$287,000 annually.
-It is anticipated that the Applicant's O&M labor force will live in the vicinity of the Facility.
-The most recent ACS data show 27 utility works residing in the Town of Brownville and none living in the Town of Lyme.3 While the Applicant intend to hire qualified local workers to the extent available, it is impossible to predict where future workers may currently reside, whether they will be moving to the area, and where they will choose to live if relocating.
+Table 18-5.
+Applicant's Forecasted Annual Labor Force during Facility Operation and Maintenance residing in the Town of Brownville and none living in the Town of Lyme.
+While the Applicant intend to hire qualified local workers to the extent available, it is impossible to predict where future workers may currently reside, whether they will be moving to the area, and where they will choose to live if relocating.
 However, up to 3.5 workers total, with a total payroll of \$287,000, could live in the Town of Brownville or the Town of Lyme.